AdobeDocs/events.en/help/learn-from-your-peers/overview.md

                     <p class="headline is-size-6 has-text-weight-bold">
                         <a href="./adobe-champion-application.md" target="_blank" rel="referrer" title="Learn how to apply and stand out as a Champion">Learn how to apply and stand out as a Champion</a>
                     </p>
-                    <p class="is-size-6">Join Adobe's Adoption Marketing team and current Adobe Champions for an exclusive webinar where we'll guide you through the program and share tips on submitting a standout application.</p>
+                    <p class="is-size-6">Join Adobe’s Adoption Marketing team and current Adobe Champions for an exclusive webinar where we'll guide you through the program and share tips on submitting a standout application.</p>
                 </div>
                 <a href="./adobe-champion-application.md" target="_blank" rel="referrer" class="spectrum-Button spectrum-Button--outline spectrum-Button--primary spectrum-Button--sizeM" style="align-self: flex-start; margin-top: 1rem;">
                     <span class="spectrum-Button-label has-no-wrap has-text-weight-bold">Watch event</span>